-Once you reach the milestone of 50, you will most probably be getting used to holding books at arms-length to be able to read.
+Once you reach the milestone of 50, it is important to be aware of age related vision changes which may affect you.
+You will most probably be getting used to holding books at arms-length to be able to read.
 This is a perfectly normal age-related process called presbyopia, caused by hardening of the lenses in your eyes.
 Although it’s possible to manage for a while, eventually you have to face the fact that you need reading glasses or contact lenses.

 At 60+ you may notice that your eyesight is becoming less efficient in general and this is also a natural part of the ageing process.
-However, there are some eye changes that are classed as diseases and it is vital that you are aware of these.
+However, there are some age related vision changes that are classed as diseases and it is vital that you are aware of these.
 Conditions such as macular degeneration, cataracts and glaucoma are among the most commonly occurring diseases of the eyes.

 Age-Related Macular Degeneration